willvieira/ms_forest-suitable-probability/manuscript/suppInfo.md

 ## Supplementary Material 2

+The complete figures for the model fit for each species is available in the following link: [https://willvieira.github.io/book_forest-demography-IPM/extinction_risk.html#appendices](https://willvieira.github.io/book_forest-demography-IPM/extinction_risk.html#appendices).

-Model fit and the estimation of suitable probability for the cold and hot ranges for each of the 31 eastern North American tree species.
+Each figures represents the model fit and the estimation of suitable probability for the cold and hot ranges for each of the 31 eastern North American tree species.
 The model's average line and 90% prediction intervals are estimated using 500 draws from the posterior distribution.
 The vertical dotted line represents the range limits of the observed mean annual temperature in the dataset.

-The complete figures for the model fit for each species is available in the following link: [https://willvieira.github.io/book_forest-demography-IPM/extinction_risk.html#appendices](https://willvieira.github.io/book_forest-demography-IPM/extinction_risk.html#appendices)

 # References